 Internet Explorer 11 & 10 are considered as the best possible versions of Microsoft‘s proprietary browser; Internet Explorer.
 With Windows 8 as well as Windows 7, you can use IE 10 and IE 11.
 Well, in both these iterations, some users have reported facing a problem that, whenever they try to download and open a PDF file, Internet Explorer will not open PDF files.

-Sometimes IE just hangs while downloading PDF files For this issue; you can use the Task Manager to end up the session.
-There have also been cases where many a times, the file loads up – but partially.
+Sometimes IE just hangs while downloading PDF files.
+For this issue; you can use the Task Manager to end up the session.
+There have also been cases where many times, the file loads up – but partially.
 They may open just fine in other browsers, but not in IE.

 So how does one solve this behavior of IE?
 Well, a simple thing that could fix it is to set the default PDF reader to the “Reader” app provided in Windows 10/8.1 or any other third-party PDF reader of your choice.
 This will solve the problem.
 But if it doesn’t, then you can try this registry fix to solve up this issue:

 PDF Files will not open in Internet Explorer

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.